baldeosinghm/rely/README.md

 ### Run Application

-Navigate to the inside of the /flaskapp directory and run:
+Navigate to the inside of `/flaskapp` and run:

 ```
 python relyApp.py